 When you are in a relationship wherein you have become a slave to your partner’s demands, it becomes very difficult to distinguish between love and control.
-Control in a person is natural but when it extends a specific limit, it can become harmful to the other person.
-In that case, how do you decide if the relationship is controlling or not, and after deciding how do you get out of a controlling relationship if you are in one?
-Read on to know.
+A bit of control in a person is natural but when it crosses a limit, it can become harmful to the other person.
+In that case, how do you decide if the relationship is controlling or not, and if you are, how do you get out of a controlling relationship safely?

 How To Get Out Of A Controlling Relationship

 A controlling person can wreak havoc in your life.
 While your decision-making powers are taken away and your self-esteem becomes non-existent you are left with no choice but to seek freedom.

 In a relationship with a controlling person, you could be trying for a long time to change things to make your partner see your point of view.

 But if you feel that you are not making a breakthrough, breaking away could be the only way to find your sanity again.
 But how to get out of a controlling relationship?
 If you think your partner is extremely controlling, here are 8 ways to break away from such a relationship.

 While in a controlling relationship, there are often instances wherein you feel very low or there is a lack of self-confidence because the other person constantly tries to belittle you.